uqtmiller/uqtmiller.github.io/_pages/about.md

 Then, to submit an application and find more detail about the position, see the [advert on the UQ careers website](https://uq.wd3.myworkdayjobs.com/uqcareers/job/St-Lucia-Campus/Research-fellow-in-Human-Centred-AI-for-Decision-Support_R-36188-1).

 As part of your application, you will need to provide: a resume/CV; and responses to the selection criteria above.

+[Contact me](mailto:timothy.miller@uq.edu.au) if you have questions about the positions.